Home > Biking

 Pockets can be helpful for a spot to quickly stuff your ride gloves on a snack break or to warm up your hands while tailgating.
 Other pockets secured with a zipper can be a good spot to hold a phone or credit card, while pockets with a snap closure can be a nice place for a snack bar.

-Some mountain bike short designs come with minimal pockets like the Pearl Izumi Prospect 2/1 Short, which doesn’t have a pocket in the exterior shell (there’s only a slide-in pocket with no zipper in the removable interior liner).
-Other shorts offer tons of pocket options like the Liv Passo Baggy Shorts, which have two back pockets, two side pockets, and an additional pocket with a zip closure.
+Some mountain bike short designs come with minimal pockets like the Curious Creatures Marilyn, which only has a single zippered pocket.
+Other shorts offer tons of pocket options like the Curious Creatures Ramble Scramble or the Club Ride Eden, which have two back pockets, two side pockets, and an additional pocket with a zip closure.
+The wealth of traditional pockets on these shorts is particularly functional and useful off the bike.

-In a well-constructed upgrade, the Shredly MTB Short now features a zippered pocket and the placement is higher on the thigh to help remove the jostle of a phone while you pedal.
+In a well-constructed upgrade, the Shredly Limitless 11″ now features a zippered pocket, and the placement is higher on the thigh to help remove the jostle of a phone while you pedal.
 In contrast, many zippered pockets on other shorts are down lower on the leg and inevitably swing around while you ride.

 DSC8793